bsteg17/arcticbirdcovergenerator/README.md

 3. Open a browser and navigate to `localhost:8000`

-(Note: this game was developed for the Chrome browser in early 2016 and has not been updated since then.
+(Note: this application was developed for the Chrome browser in early 2016 and has not been updated since then.
 The application may malfunction or have a skewed display due to browser updates or use with browsers other than Chrome.)